-This is the center of historical Rome and a room here will guarantee you access to the city’s famous cobbled streets, walking access to some of the main attractions and plenty of atmospheres.
+This is the center of historical Rome and a room here guaranteed easy access to Rome’s famous cobbled streets, walking access to some of the main attractions and plenty of atmosphere.

 This is also a fantastic area for restaurants and shops and overall THE place to stay for the quintessential Rome experience.